-The trails and habitats at Schlitz Audubon are full of natural wonder.
-Our varied ecosystems make the Center a great place to visit.
+The trails and habitats at Schlitz Audubon are full of natural wonder, and our varied ecosystems make the Center a great place to visit.
 Our Volunteer Land Stewards deserve much of the credit for maintaining and restoring these habitats.
 Removing invasive species and planting native ones are just a couple of ways that they improve the Center throughout the seasons.

 Getting Ready to Work

 These volunteers meet in the Great Hall by 9:00am on Mondays, Wednesdays, Fridays, and Saturdays.
 There, they can catch up while they wait to hear about the day’s work.
 Drew Shuster and Kyle Goergen, Resource Ecologists at the Center, lead the Land Steward team.
 On any given day, Drew and Kyle will designate assignments, and then volunteers will split up into groups and head out to areas where conservation work is needed.